Customer Advisory Centers: Not Your Typical Securities Firm Call Center

 Some securities firms use call centers to provide support for a variety of administrative and customer service issues.
 Some firms, especially discount brokers, utilize call centers to accommodate self-directed investors.
 Generally, such call centers respond to incoming calls initiated by the investor.
 In most cases, the individuals who staff these call centers don't call you, don't recommend specific investments, and in many cases don't receive commissions or other transaction-based compensation for selling investment products.

-This Investor Alert focuses on a different, and relatively new, type of call center—the customer advisory center.
+This Investor Alert focuses on a different type of call center—the customer advisory center.
 It is a center that is staffed by securities professionals who may provide financial planning services, sell securities products, and receive commissions or other financial incentives for doing so.
-These new, sales-orientated centers are becoming more prevalent, and you may not be familiar with how they work.
+These new, sales-orientated centers have become common, and you may not be familiar with how they work.
 Before you deal with this new type of call center, be sure you understand its operations.

 Some of these sales-oriented centers are characterized by:

 - A client base that may be determined by account transaction activity, portfolio size or household assets (for example, household assets of $100,000 or less).

 - Accounts that are transferred to the center without prior customer consent.
 Customers may learn of their transfer through a letter from a customer's broker or brokerage firm stating that the customer's account has been transferred to or "enrolled" in the firm's investment or call center.